5 graphic design principles for social media posts

 • White space

 • That main message from earlier is your focal point.
 Leave white space around it for maximum readability.
+Leave a good margin around the outside.

 • Contrast

-Before you push the button (and we all know how satisfying that can be), have someone else read your post.
+Before you push the button to post (and we all know how satisfying that can be), have someone else read your post.
 I know this can be time consuming but poor communication (spelling errors, date/time errors, poor readability) erodes trust super fast and a second set of eyes can help you fix easy mistakes before they are published.